- Application Information

 The University may recognize applicable credit based on the American Council on Education's Guide to the Evaluation of Educational Experience in the Armed Services.
 Interested applicants must provide a DD 214, a DD 295, AART, SMART, JST, and/or other appropriate credentials for evaluation.

 Husson University welcomes international students who meet all established University admission criteria.
-Since admission requirements vary among areas of study, applicants are advised to read carefully the criteria for their program of choice (see program descriptions at www.husson.edu/schools-and-degrees).
-In addition, international applicants must comply with rules established by the Student and Exchange Visitor Information System (SEVIS) and follow the process for acquiring and maintaining an F-1 Visa (See "F-1 Visa Information" at www.husson.edu).
+Since admission requirements vary among areas of study, applicants are advised to read carefully the criteria for their program of choice.
+In addition, international applicants must comply with rules established by the U.S. Citizenship and Immigration Services (USCIS), and follow the process for acquiring and maintaining an F-1 Visa (See "F-1 Visa Information" at www.husson.edu).

-Both first-year and transfer international applicants are admitted through July 1 for entry in September and through December 1 for entry in January.
-Transfer applicants must have a minimum grade point average of 2.5 at the time of application.
+Both first-year and transfer international applicants are admitted through July 1 for entry in fall and through December 1 for entry in spring.
 Applications are reviewed by a Selection Committee as soon as they are complete, and applicants are typically notified of a decision within three weeks.
-Because some programs fill early, it is advisable to complete applications by January 31 for September entry.
+Because some programs fill early, it is advisable to complete applications by January 1 for fall entry.
 Candidates for programs in Nursing, Occupational Therapy, Physical Therapy and Pharmacy must be aware that these programs are highly competitive, have a small number of openings each year, and may be filled before January 1.
 Please refer to specific programs for admission deadlines at www.husson.edu.
-Applicants applying to graduate programs should follow the application instructions for their specific program, found at www.husson.edu/graduate.
+Applicants applying to graduate programs should follow the application instructions for their specific program, found at www.husson.edu/.

 For undergraduate admission consideration, applications must include the following: